MesserLab/multilocus-suppression/figures.md

 * Takeaway from this figure: decoupling the drive and the target can lead to a high genetic load (minimum fitness) and longer time until population rebound (back to fitness 1)

-### Figure 4: Exploring different number of target sites and fitness cost at each site (Isabel)
+### Figure 4: Exploring different number of target sites and cumulative fitness costs (Isabel)

 * Parameters:
   + No Cas9 sharing between drive and targets